-Tips for learning the Chinese language quickly in China
+How to learn the Chinese language easily in China

 After lots of preparation, packing and saying goodbye to friends and family, you finally made it to China!
 You’re now ready to learn the Chinese language at a fast and steady pace, way better than how you would do it in your home country.